Prolozone® Glastonbury

 Prolozone is a modification of prolotherapy.
 It was pioneered in the 1990s by Dr. Frank Shallenberger, a regenerative medicine and anti-aging physician in Nevada.
-Treatements with Prolozone in Glastonbury, CT consist of first injecting a modified prolotherapy solution into damaged tissue(s), which is followed immediately by injecting a mixture of oxygen and ozone gas.
+Treatments with Prolozone in our Glastonbury office consist of first injecting a modified prolotherapy solution into damaged tissue(s), which is followed immediately by injecting a mixture of oxygen and ozone gas.

 Why Choose New England Stem Cell Institute for Prolozone®?